RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/step2.md

   }
 }
 ~~~~
-This is an standard based event envelope defined by the CNCF, for more details take a look at here [link](https://github.com/cloudevents/spec "cloudevents envelope").
+This is an standard based event envelope defined by the CNCF, for more details take a look at [here](https://github.com/cloudevents/spec "cloudevents envelope").

 Simple, right?
 Now let's use the Events but mixing them with Oracle Functions.